You know that ruggedly handsome manly man the ladies all sigh for?

 - Cu Chulainn is described in Celtic Mythology as a very attractive man of the elfish, smooth-faced sort, at least when he wasn't in a warp spasm.

-- Additionally the chapters based on Sanguinis' gene seed are also noted as being somewhat prettier than the other marines.
+- The Primarch of the Blood Angels, Sanguinius, who has angel wings and everything (of course, his death caused all the Super Soldier armies based on him to become bloodthirsty and prone to going insane).
+Additionally the chapters based on Sanguinius' gene seed are also noted as being somewhat prettier than the other marines.

-- "Bishonen Look" is an Advantage in GURPS (introduced in GURPS Mecha), which works like Attractive, except the bonus to reaction roles apply to both sexes.
+- "Pretty Boy Look" is an Advantage in GURPS (introduced in GURPS Mecha), which works like Attractive, except the bonus to reaction roles apply to both sexes.
 In 4e the same Advantage is simply named "Androgynous".